hscottvo/UCR-CS236-Project/README.md

   - [Rubric](#rubric)
   - [Acknowledgements](#acknowledgements)

-For this project, you will be using [Spark](https://spark.apache.org/), a big data framework that allows developers to process massive amounts of data with parallelism and fault tolerance included by default.
+For this project, you will be using [Spark](https://spark.apache.org/) and [Hadoop](https://hadoop.apache.org/), big data frameworks that allow developers to process massive amounts of data with parallelism and fault tolerance included by default.
 You will be utilizing [Docker](https://www.docker.com/) to run this on your local machine.

 ## Logistics